Crepopcorn/sit_detection_project/README.md

 1) Connect a secondary camera or webcam to the user's computer, which already has its own built-in camera.

-2)The second camera should be positioned on either the left or right side of the user.
+2) The second camera should be positioned on either the left or right side of the user.

 3) Download the "main_code" folder to the user's computer.